arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 ## Comparing files to prior commits

-In order to have some more commits to compare, let's add a few more lines to our notes about Mars, and start a file of notes about Venus.
+In order to have some more commits to compare, let's add a few more lines to our notes about Mars.

 First add a line to `mars.txt` so that it reads: